 - Pick up everything, everywhere.
 Your character doesn’t get encumbered when carrying huge amounts of junk, and you can sell or trade them for better items later on.

 - Save often.
-And use multiple save slots.
+Save before doing something risky Use multiple save slots.

 1. Day 1